Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Microring Cavity Design

 \subsection{Coupling, Loss, and $\mathbf{gap}$}

-This section delves into the interplay between the input-output parameters, specifically the coupling rate ($\gamma$) and loss rate ($\mu$) of the cavity, along with the intrinsic cavity parameters: $\mathrm{gap}$ and quality factors ($Q$).
+This section delves into the interplay between the input-output parameters, specifically the coupling rate ($\gamma$) and loss rate ($\mu$) of the cavity, along with the intrinsic cavity parameters: gap ($d$) and quality factors ($Q$).
 The ratio $r = \gamma / \mu$ serves as a measure of the relationship between coupling and intrinsic loss.
-A value of $r < 1$ indicates undercoupling, $r > 1$ signifies overcoupling, and $r = 1$ denotes critical coupling.
+A value of $r < 1$ indicates under coupling, $r > 1$ signifies over coupling, and $r = 1$ denotes critical coupling.
 The overall damping rate ($\Gamma$) is defined as the sum of the coupling and loss rates:

 $\Gamma$ approximates the full width at half maximum (FWHM) of the resonance, following the relation $\Gamma = \frac{\omega}{Q}$.
-The quality factor is composed of the intrinsic quality factor ($Q_0 = \frac{\omega}{\gamma}$) and the external quality factor ($Q_{ex} = \frac{\omega}{\mu}$).
+The quality factor is composed of the intrinsic quality factor ($Q_0 = \frac{\omega}{\mu}$) and the external quality factor ($Q_{ex} = \frac{\omega}{\gamma}$).
 The total quality factor $Q$ is given by: